WesBanco Again Named One of Am - GuruFocus.com

 PR Newswire

-WHEELING, W.Va., March 1, 2023 /PRNewswire/ -- WesBanco, Inc. (Nasdaq: WSBC), a diversified, multi-state bank holding company, announces that its affiliate, WesBanco Bank has been named one of the 2023 Best Banks in America by Forbes, representing WesBanco's thirteenth year on the list since its inception in 2010.
-The Forbes annual list ranks the 100 largest publicly traded banks and thrifts by assets based on nine metrics related to growth, credit quality, and profitability.
+WHEELING, W.Va., March 2, 2023 /PRNewswire/ -- WesBanco, Inc. (Nasdaq: WSBC), a diversified, multi-state bank holding company, announces that it has been recognized on the Forbes 2023 list of America's Best Mid-Size Employers, representing WesBanco's third consecutive year on the list.
+This prestigious selection, released February 15, is presented by Forbes and Statista Inc., the world-leading statistics portal and industry ranking provider.

-"WesBanco is excited to again be named one of the best banks in America by Forbes, as well as one of America's best employers," said Todd F. Clossin, WesBanco President and Chief Executive Officer.
-"Providing an environment where employees feel valued and are provided avenues for success encourages a strong customer-centric focus while helping to ensure a sound and profitable financial institution for our communities and shareholders.
-We strive to offer the full-range of online financial tools, products, services, and support that our clients need during every step of their financial journey, and this endorsement from Forbes proves to our current customers, and community members searching for a new banking partner, that WesBanco has the capabilities and track record to provide ongoing financial success."
+"WesBanco is pleased to be selected as one of America's best employers by our employees for the third consecutive year, which follows our once again being recognized for top financial performance," said Todd F. Clossin, WesBanco President and Chief Executive Officer.
+"Providing an environment where employees feel valued and are provided avenues for success encourages a strong customer-centric focus while helping to ensure a sound and profitable financial institution for our communities and shareholders."

-Mr. Clossin continued, "We have spent the past 153 years nurturing relationships with our neighbors and community businesses, which has empowered our customers to make confident financial choices to reach their personal and professional goals.
-These efforts allowed us to have another successful year during 2022, as we generated solid annual net income, while remaining a well-capitalized financial institution with sound liquidity, balance sheet, and credit quality metrics, built upon our well-defined strategies and core advantages, which will ensure success regardless of the economic environment."
+Mr. Clossin continued, "We are focused on providing top-tier services for our clients and we believe that the only way to do that is to create an environment where our employees are set up to succeed.
+We expect everyone who walks into a WesBanco location to be treated with respect, kindness, and professionalism – hallmarks of our Better Banking Pledge – and our employees exhibit these qualities daily.
+WesBanco is humbled by this recognition and will continue championing our employees and the amazing work they do."

-WesBanco prides itself on delivering large bank capabilities with a community bank feel; and, its services include the full range of online and mobile banking options; business and personal transaction account options and competitive lending services; a full suite of commercial banking products and services; and trust, wealth management, securities brokerage, and private banking services through the century-old Trust and Investment Services department.
+WesBanco prides itself on delivering large bank capabilities with a community bank feel.
+Its services include the full range of online and mobile banking options; business and personal transaction account options and competitive lending services; a full suite of commercial banking products and services; and trust, wealth management, securities brokerage, and private banking services through the century-old Trust and Investment Services department.

-Forbes has worked with data provided by S&P Global Market Intelligence for 14 years on its America's Best Banks ranking, which is based on metrics related to growth, credit quality, and profitability through September 30, 2022.
-These metrics include operating revenue growth, efficiency ratio, return on average tangible common equity, net interest margin, net charge-offs as a percentage of average loans, nonperforming assets as a percentage of total assets, reserves as a percentage of nonperforming assets, CET1 ratio (which compares a bank's capital against its risk-weighted assets), and risk-based capital ratio.
+Forbes and Statista selected the America's Best Employers 2023 through an independent survey applied to a vast sample of approximately 45,000 American employees working for companies with more than 1,000 employees in America.
+Across 25 industry sectors, 1,000 employers have been awarded, 500 large employers and 500 midsize employers.
+The evaluation was based on direct and indirect recommendations from employees that were asked to rate their willingness to recommend their own employers to friends and family.
+Employee evaluations also included other employers in their respective industries that stood out either positively or negatively.

 About WesBanco, Inc.